ncphillips/makersasylum.com/faq.markdown

 It’s all yours.
 You bring the materials and you take what you build out of it home.
 However, if Asylum funded a Build Group, the project remains at the Asylum.
 Similarly, if we pay for the materials, the project stays at the Asylum.

+### What is a Build Group?

+Build Groups are open community projects.
+Champion Makers can initiate Builds at the Asylum.
+These projects are open for the community to join and learn.
+This is a great way to get started at the Asylum – work on new exciting projects and learn from the champions during the process.

 ### I don’t have an idea or skill, can I still join?

 Yep, you are more than welcome.
 We suggest you to come for some of our training sessions.
 They will teach you some basic skills that you can practice at the space later.